Highpoint2000/DX-Alert/README.md

 ## Version 3.0a BETA (only works from web server version 1.2.6 !!!)

+- Switching the communication protocol to session ID instead of IP address
 - Fixed incorrect message when deactivating the DX Alert button
 - Download link adjustments are the scanner log files
 - Revised error message